NickGeramanis/rl-uav/README.md

 ## Description

-`navigation_env.py`: The goal of this environment is to navigate a robot on a track without crashing into the walls.
-Initially, the robot is placed randomly into the track but at a safe distance from the walls.
-The state-space consists of 5 range measurements.
-The action-space consist of 3 actions (move_forward, rotate_left, rotate_right).
+`navigation_env.py`: The goal of this environment is to navigate an UAV on a track without crashing into the walls.
+Initially, the UAV is placed randomly into the track but at a safe distance from the walls.
+The state space consists of 5 range measurements.
+The action space consists of 3 actions (move_forward, rotate_left, rotate_right).
 Furthermore, both actions and states have additive white Gaussian noise.
-The robot is rewarded +5 for moving forward and -0.5 for rotating.
-If the robot crashes into the wall it is penalized with -200.
+The UAV is rewarded +5 for moving forward and -0.5 for rotating.
+If the UAV crashes into the wall it is penalized with -200.

 There are 3 available worlds/tracks: